-While the details of exactly how are debatable, it is uncontroversial that 1) mainstream adoption of web as the backbone of daily life, 2) the digitalization of information goods such as books, movies, and in the context of this paper – specifically music – and 3) the related economic issues, are affecting the cultural consumption of both the Internet-using and non-Internet-using populations around the world.
+While the details of exactly how are debatable, it is uncontroversial that mainstream adoption of web as the backbone of daily life, the digitalization of media products such as books, movies, and specifically in the context of this paper – music – and the related economic issues, are affecting the cultural consumption of both the Internet-using and non-Internet-using populations around the world.

 As of May 31, there are 2.1 billion people online out of Earth’s overall 7 billion habitants (Internet World Stats, 2011) and while precise statistics for actual usage patterns in terms of % of Internet population who are consumers of digital music don’t yet exist, the worth global worth of digital music markets are estimated at 4,6 billion US dollars (IFPI Digital Music Report 2011) without taking into account music that was not paid for.
 The following paper discusses how the web influences the production and consumption of digital music through increasing transmediation of music and the rise of the amateur music creator.

 Owning to the increasing convergence of art with technology, musical artists have a larger array of digital tools to express their ideas over a variety of media platforms.
 These ideas may belong to the same story-universe, extending the aesthetic of the artist to new audiences -- in which case the artist is engaging in transmedia storytelling.
 Examples of musicians extending from only making music across other media abound and musicians of diverse style and content create content that goes beyond their traditional art.